 This is when a user saves an image, design or video visual to their account.
 Each pin leads back to the original source, meaning it contains a link.
 Adding pins allows users to explore the products and services you offer.
 There are various types of pins you can create or save, which is discussed in more detail below.

 A Pinterest feed is similar to a Facebook, Instagram or Twitter feed.
-It displays all the pinning activity from the people you follow, along with paid ads and pins the algorithm thinks you will like.
+It displays all the pinning activity from the people you follow, along with paid Pinterest ads, promoted pins and pins the algorithm thinks you will like.
 Users can either search for specific terms to discover content, or just explore their home/today/following feeds which are auto generated.

-When you sign up for Pinterest you can either choose an Individual Account or a Business Account.
+When you sign up there are two types of Pinterest accounts you can choose from; an Individual Account or a Business Account.
 Both are free but serve different purposes.
 As a marketer, you should choose the Business Account, which has various features to help you increase engagement on the platform and drive traffic to your site.

-For more tips on how to advertise on Pinterest, we've got a new guide chock-full of insights, expert tips and more!
-You'll also find chapters featuring creative best practices on Facebook, YouTube, Amazon and more.
+For more tips on how to advertise on Pinterest, we've got an Ad Design Guide chock-full of insights, expert tips and more!
+You'll also find chapters featuring social medial marketing creative best practices on Facebook, YouTube, Amazon and more.

 Start creating out-of-this-world ad designs!
 Get industry best practices from experts at Slack, Outbrain, Amazon and more about how to best advertise on all major ad platforms.